andy-maier/python-garbagetracker/docs/intro.rst

 Verifying the installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can verify that garbagetracker is installed correctly by importing the package into Python (using the Python environment you installed it to):
+You can verify that yagot is installed correctly by importing the package into Python (using the Python environment you installed it to):

 .. code-block:: bash

-    $ python -c "import garbagetracker; print('ok')"
+    $ python -c "import yagot; print('ok')"
     ok

 In case of trouble with the installation, see the :ref:`Troubleshooting`